milewski/sensors-esp/esp32/line-tracking-sensor/README.md

 ## Features

-- Black or no Obstacle = Logic HIGH
+- Black or no obstacle = Outputs HIGH
-- White or obstacle = Logic LOW
+- White or obstacle = Outputs LOW
 - Detection distance: 1.5cm (tested with white paper)

 ### How to Run